 The initial response to this, for the first couple of years, is about Rebuilding Ireland - Action Plan for Housing and Homelessness.
 We must ensure that this does not happen again.
 I refer Deputies to Project Ireland 2040 and the long-term commitments contained therein.
-I am conscious that some of the submissions to the various committees - certainly those from Mike Allen of Focus and the Ombudsman for Children - referred to when the next crash will come, what will happen then and whether we will have changed anything.
+I am conscious that some of the submissions to the various committees - certainly those from Mike Allen of Focus Ireland and the Ombudsman for Children - referred to when the next crash will come, what will happen then and whether we will have changed anything.
 We do not intend for that to happen ever again.
 I strongly believe that if this House sticks to the plans we have put in place, with long-term planning, management of housing and commitment to delivery of social housing, that will not happen again.
 Governments will come and go, but I hope that when it comes to housing policy, we stick to long-term thinking and plans which involve managing State lands and resources and delivering housing at a steady, sustainable pace, not a boom-and-bust pace, and that we will build plenty of social housing in good years.
-It does not matter how, where or why, but we are in this situation because of a mismanaging of housing in general for a many years.
+It does not matter how, where or why, but we are in this situation because of a mismanaging of housing in general for many years.
 If we manage it properly, that will not happen again.
-That is why it is important that, apart from the initial Rebuilding Ireland response, money is set aside for the next ten years to bring over 12,000 or 13,000 social houses on stream every year.
+This is why it is important that, apart from the initial Rebuilding Ireland response, money is set aside for the next ten years to bring more than 12,000 or 13,000 social houses on stream every year.
 We need to continue and build on that because if we keep at that pace, there will not be a social housing shortage in the long term.

 From the point of view of housing construction in general, a key part of Rebuilding Ireland is that we would have a sustainable construction sector and that we would deliver those 28,000 or 30,000 houses every year for the next 20 years, not 90,000 one year and 10,000 the following year.
 That is the important part.
 I hope that will do away with the fear that this could happen again.
 It should not.
 Financial crashes and other events can happen worldwide , but this country should be able to manage its housing stock regardless of such occurrences.